gregsholden/NLP_Portfolio/README.md

 ## Part 2 of 2:  Running the Portfolio Optimization Models

-Requirements:
+## Requirements:

-The portfolio analysis section is reliant on the combined aggregate .csv file generated from the Transformer NLP folder titled Full_Fed_Minutes_test.csv.
+The portfolio analysis section is reliant on the combined aggregate.csv file generated from the Transformer NLP folder titled Full_Fed_Minutes_test.csv.
+A full sample is provided in the Portfolio_Analysis sub folder titled Excel Data

 The Yahoo Finance (yfinance) library is required to extract ticker data.

+## Developing & Running a Trade Strategy
 1. Run ETF_Data_Fetch to retrieve desired ticker data and generate the test_60_40_advanced.csv file.
 Ticker inputs can be modified in the Equity_Tickers & Debt_Tickers inputs at the top of the file.